 A key element that may also be a factor in increased MOA retention and engagement across the communities is the co-development of the MOA recruitment list by this program and the recruitment and retention programs.
+Beginning in September to potential candidates that they feel may be a fit for the practice.
+Successful candidates that are added to this list have been pre-screened, interviewed and reference checked and include an expected wage range.
+This onboarding process is done collaboratively between the two programs (HR and practice improvement).

-Beginning in September 2018, this prescreened MOA recruitment list includes potential candidates seeking both temporary and/or permanent placements in FNW practices.
+2018, this prescreened MOA recruitment list includes potential candidates seeking both temporary and/or permanent placements in FNW practices.
+Physicians are able to view this list and reach out

 When

 the MOA candidate

-page was launched for
+page was launched

-permanent and/or temporary
+for permanent and/or temporary

 positions, 52% of respondents noted

 that they weren't in need of an MOA at

 that time.
 32% didn't know this existed!

 To date, there have been 2 successfully

 placed MOAs into an FNW practice.

 Check out this service on the Division

 website for more information

 and a list of available

 MOAs!